Cherreads

 Juliet pushes back slightly.
 "No, for me.
 Do you know how lonely it is to be charged?
 Everyday, people call me a glitter bomb.
 It's like everyone has a slur for everything."

 Kailus jumps excitedly.
-"Yes, oh my goodness, I can't describe how much I loathe it.
+"Yes, oh my goodness, I can't describe how much I loathe that wretched name.
 What about Flashlight?"

-Juliet grins.
 "Now, you know ball.
-Rumors talk about a 'prodigy' entering the college.
-So, I went snooping around the corners and found you, pretty boy.
+Rumors talk about a 'prodigy' entering this college.
+So, I went snooping around the corners and found you, lightbulb.
 You're quite different from what I heard.
 Anyways, I'll catch you later, freshener.
-Treasure those breakfasts while you have them."
+Treasure those breakfasts while you still have them."

 "Cya!"
 Kailus waves as she disappears into the crowd.